nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Putting items
 =============
-A put item request is sent to dispatcher (network or :py:data:`commqueue`), it adds that item to the item list on the appropriate :py:class:`MasterQueueHandler`, after adding the item it calls its :py:meth:`distribute` method.
+A put item request is sent to dispatcher, handler adds that item to the item list on the appropriate :py:class:`MasterQueueHandler`, after adding the item it calls its :py:meth:`distribute` method.

 Distribution